hapaxlego/rock_wine/README.md

 # rock_wine

-Rock_wine is a [rockstar](https://github.com/RockstarLang/rockstar) quine.
+Rock_wine is a simple [rockstar](https://github.com/RockstarLang/rockstar) quine.
 As such it should not be confused with a Quine rockstar.
 Surprisingly enough it seem to work, at least on the [online interpreter](https://codewithrockstar.com/online) and [rocky](https://github.com/gaborsch/rocky) (if you can get the right number of trailing spaces from stout).
 Even more surprisingly it isn't the [first one](https://github.com/davidmilligan/rockstar).
 It is arguably one of the most underrated rockstar programs of all time (I bet it makes the top 100).

 ## Methodology